-In 2004, CNH Capital America engaged CIT Bank, a Utah industrial bank, to participate in a program in which CIT Bank makes installment loans to consumers to enable the consumers to purchase products distributed by CNH dealers.
+In 2004, CNH Capital America engaged CIT Bank, a Utah industrial bank, to participate in a program in which CIT Bank makes installment loans to consumers to enable the consumers to purchase products distributed by dealers and other third parties.
 In the program, dealers submit applications to CNH Capital America, as administrator for CIT Bank under the program, for review using criteria approved by CIT Bank.
 The criteria are substantially similar to criteria that CNH Capital America uses for its non-consumer originations.
 If accepted for funding under the CIT Bank criteria, the application is approved by CNH Capital America as administrator for CIT Bank under the program, and the loan is funded by CIT Bank.
 Three days after funding by CIT Bank, CNH Capital America purchases the funded loans, without recourse to, or representations or warranties from, CIT Bank.
 The loans are then serviced by New Holland Credit on behalf of CNH Capital America.
 CNH Capital America may in the future originate consumer loans directly.
 Loans purchased by CNH Capital America from CIT Bank will not exceed 10% of the aggregate principal balance of the receivables of any trust.

 We, CNH Capital Receivables LLC, are the depositor and will form and sell receivables to each trust.
 We are a wholly-owned subsidiary of CNH Capital America and were converted into a limited liability company under the laws of the State of Delaware on December 31, 2004.
 Prior to that date we were known as CNH Capital Receivables, Inc. and had been organized as a Delaware corporation since May 19, 2000.
-We are organized for the limited purpose of buying receivables, directly or indirectly, from CNH Capital America, transferring those receivables to third parties and any related activities.
+We are organized for the limited purpose of buying receivables, transferring those receivables to third parties and any related activities.
 Our business is limited to these activities.

-Since we were formed, we have been engaged in securitizing retail installment contracts originated or acquired by the sponsor or its affiliates.
-During that time we have also been engaged in purchasing similar receivables under the warehouse facility described below.
-We acted as depositor in the 2002 private transaction from which CNH Capital America repurchased retail installment contracts, as described above under "Sponsor-Sponsor's Securitization Experience."
+Since we were formed, we have been engaged in securitizing retail installment sale contracts originated or acquired by the sponsor or its affiliates.
+Since mid-2006, we have been engaged in securitizing consumer installment loans acquired by the sponsor as described above under "Origination of Receivables-Consumer Installment Loan Program" and retail installment loans.
+Since January 2006 we have also been engaged in securitizing retail installment loans originated or acquired by the sponsor or its affiliates.
+We have not securitized finance leases since 2000 and we have never previously securitized true leases.
+During such times we have also been engaged in purchasing similar receivables under the warehouse facility described below.
+We acted as depositor in the 2002 private transaction from which CNH Capital America repurchased retail installment sale contracts, as described above under "Sponsor-Sponsor's Securitization Experience."
 Neither we nor CNH Capital America has any right or obligation to take similar actions if receivables backing securities sold pursuant to this prospectus and an accompanying prospectus supplement do not perform as expected.

-Our principal executive offices are located at 100 South Saunders Road, Lake Forest, Illinois 60045, and our telephone number is (847) 735-9200.
+Our principal executive offices are located at 6900 Veterans Boulevard, Burr Ridge, Illinois 60527, and our telephone number is (630) 887-5451.
 You can find more information about our legal separateness from CNH Capital America, the restrictions on our activities and possible effects on you if we were to enter bankruptcy, reorganization or other insolvency proceedings under "Legal Aspects of the Receivables-Bankruptcy Considerations Relating to CNH Capital America."